KoenigWX/HDHomerunTuner/README.md

 A web-based manual tuner interface for SiliconDust HDHomeRun devices.
 The application is implemented in [Flask](https://flask.palletsprojects.com/) and includes a lightweight Bootstrap front end.
 It exposes several API endpoints for controlling tuners and viewing device status.

+## Project Support

+This project was created using OpenAI's Codex agent in a GitHub Codespace.
+Ongoing maintenance and improvements are handled primarily through ChatGPT.

 ## Features

 - Automatically discovers your HDHomeRun device on the network